-When compared to Type 1 diabetes, hypoglycemia is seen as a minor obstacle to achieving optimal blood sugar with Type 2 diabetes.
-However, the use of glucose-lowering drugs and their association with hypoglycemia in people with Type 2 may be underestimated.
-Also, the increasing use of insulin to treat Type 2 diabetes means cases of hypoglycemia is likely to climb.
+When compared to type 1 diabetes, hypoglycemia is seen as a minor obstacle to achieving optimal blood sugar with type 2 diabetes.
+However, the use of blood glucose-lowering drugs and their association with hypoglycemia in people with type 2 may be underestimated.
+Also, the increasing use of insulin to treat type 2 diabetes means cases of hypoglycemia is likely to climb.

 Hypoglycemia Impacts Your Quality of Life

 Economically, severe hypoglycemia is costly.
 A study showed nearly one in three patients using only basal insulin and one in four patients using basal-bolus insulin were hospitalized at least once due to a severe hypoglycemia episode.
-In addition to bearing the costs of their hospital visit, they incurred at least $1,116 (62%) and $875 (70%) more per month than outpatient incidences of severe hypoglycemia.
+In addition to bearing the costs of their hospital visit, they incurred at least $1,116 (62 percent) and $875 (70 percent) more per month than outpatient incidences of severe hypoglycemia.